kamiyo/sycpiano/README.md

 ```
 create role <username> with login password '<quoted password>'
 ```
 * Make a copy of the `secret.sample.ts` file under `server/src/` and rename it to `secret.ts`.
 Update the username and password to reflect that of the new user.
-Don't worry, this file is in our `.gitignore`!
+This file is in `.gitignore`.
 This file will be used when connecting to the database to create tables that do not exist.

 ## Migrations and Seeding
 Before seeding the calendar, make sure to obtain a service account key file (json) from google developer console.
 Save the key under `server/gapi-key.json`.
 This file is also in our `.gitignore`.